JAPAN IN WINTER BIRDING TOUR: DETAILED ITINERARY

 Japan in Winter: Day 10 The impressive and famous crater lake at Mi-ike holds good numbers of wintering ducks, sometimes including a few Baikal Teal, whilst the surrounding forest holds some interesting birds.
 Ryukyu Minivet (only relatively recently found to be resident in southern Kyushu) occurs here amongst the huge deciduous trees, as does White-backed Woodpecker, and we could also come across the superb White’s Thrush (this species seems to wobble on its legs as it feeds).
 In particular, we will search through the wintering buntings for the secretive Grey Bunting.

 We will also explore the deciduous woodlands nearby.
 Marsh Tits are not uncommon here and we may well see the very pale and attractive asiatica subspecies of the Eurasian Nuthatch.
 We have a good chance of coming across a sleepy Ural Owl.

 This area of eastern Hokkaido is home to a small population of the almost mythical Blakiston’s Fish Owl and we have an excellent chance of seeing this magnificent bird during our stay in the area.
-Only about 60 pairs are believed to survive in Hokkaido, but here at Rausu, the local people are very fond of ‘their’ owls and every evening, as dusk approaches, the owners of our minshuku put out a few small fish for them at a floodlit pond.
+Only about 60 pairs are believed to survive in Hokkaido, but here at Rausu, the local people are very fond of ‘their’ owls and every evening, as dusk approaches, the owners of a small minshuku put out a few small fish for them at a floodlit pond.
 After an early dinner at our hotel, we will visit the minshuku in order to watch for the owl.
 It usually does not take too long before this huge owl puts in an appearance, gliding down to the edge of the pond, hopping into the water and grabbing its first snack of the evening!
 A pair of Blakiston’s Fish Owls regularly comes to the pond, and both birds may make several visits during the course of a night.
 Watching these splendid birds from only a short distance away from our little guesthouse is indeed a rare privilege and surely ranks amongst the world’s most extraordinary birding experiences!